karalkal/KalinKaraliev/project1/README.md

 - switched from Intl.NumberFormat("de-DE") to Intl.NumberFormat("en-GB") for large numbers formatting, use "," instead of"."
 - applied correct bootstrap class to modal
 - when new country is selected polygon of previously selected country disappears
+- removed custom styling of all leaflet buttons (zoom in/ot, buttons, map selector) and `<select>`
+- removed all references to country ISO3 codes, refactored APIs to work with ISO2
+- cities - removed lat, lng data, reverted to Bootstrap styling